Some 2019 Resolutions For Your Oral Health

 - Make it a resolution to quit smoking as the nicotine and tar in the tobacco can stain your teeth in a very short time.
 Smokers are also more likely to produce bacterial plaque, which leads to gum disease and can in severe cases even result in tooth loss.

 - To achieve your dental health resolutions, an important part is making healthier food choices as frequent consumption of snacks containing lots of sugars contributes to tooth decay.

 - Drinking enough water during the day to keep your body hydrated can make a big difference in your general health.
 In most Australian states and territories fluoride is added to the tap water, which rinses away bacteria and neutralises the acid.
 Drinking a glass of tap water instead of soda when having a meal will contribute to your overall wellbeing.

-- If you’ve been putting off restorative dental work such as fillings, crowns or implants, schedule an appointment with a Parramatta Dentist today.
+- If you’ve been putting off restorative dental work such as White fillings, crowns or dental implants, schedule an appointment with a Parramatta Dentist today.
 Completing this type of procedure will not only help you preserve the tooth structure but also prevent you from needing to get more extensive work done.

 Also Read These: